SwiftDevJournal/StartingiOSDevelopmentFAQ/AppleHardware.md

 ## Do I need a Mac to develop iOS apps?

+Short answer: No, but development is more painful without a Mac.

+If you have an iPad is running iPadOS 15 (iOS 15) or later, you can use the [Swift Playgrounds app](https://apps.apple.com/us/app/swift-playgrounds/id908519492) to develop iOS apps on an iPad.

-It is possible to develop iOS apps without a Mac.
+It is possible to develop iOS apps on a Windows computer.
 For example the Unity game engine lets you develop an iOS game on a Windows computer.
 But you need access to a Mac to submit your app to Apple.

 If you do not have access to a Mac, there are sites that provide Mac cloud hosting, allowing you to rent access to a Mac without having to buy a Mac.
 Some examples of Mac cloud hosts include the following: